Art-Sells/Arells/Build-Notes.md

 - Start tracking after 2 days (numbers)
 - After Week 1, if things look good, X-prsnl
 - - Call CoingeckoAPI (research how it calls it, maybe to update the VAPA info?) every 5 seconds, not on page mount...
+- Prepare for WACA transition (LTP folder)

 ## 1 mnth and beyond:
 - Fix long marketcap numbers/etc...
 - Asset/Prices/etc sorting (default by Marketcap always)
-- Wait at least 2 months to adjust plan based on feedback...
+- Wait at least 2 months to adjust LTP based on feedback...
-- If traction is good look at Business Plan folder
+- - If traction is good look at LTP folder post WACA
 - - increase CG API limit? (track)
 - - Compare Retention rate (in bear markets WoM only (percentages)) : Projections (with current trajectory) with/without (WoW percentage comparisons)
 - Figure out way to save .JSON info into another very secure section (possibly offline for added security)